Learn from this interview with raising chickens expert, Gail Damerow, and get more smart insights for success in raising backyard chickens!

 SS: Do people encounter resistance from neighbors or government when they start raising chickens?

 GD: That depends on where they live.
-Some areas have no restrictions.
-Some limit the number of chickens you can have and where you can keep them.
+Some areas have no restrictions and some limit the number of chickens you can have and where you can keep them.

-Some new chicken keepers find it advantageous to let the neighbors know their plans, ask if they have any concerns that should be addressed, and even offer to share fresh eggs.
+Some new chicken keepers find it advantageous to let the neighbors know their plans, ask if they have any concerns they can address, and even offer to share fresh eggs.

 GD: Don’t have a rooster is the best solution.
-Some areas that allow hens ban roosters.
+Some areas that allow hens, ban roosters.

 Others breed indiscriminately for maximum numbers, like the notorious puppy mills.
 Sometimes it’s just fun to put a hen and rooster together and see what kind of chicks they produce.